-In addition, contractors may be provided temporary access to facilities to perform service or construction work during periods the College is closed.
+Contractors may be provided temporary access to facilities to perform service or construction work during periods the College is closed.
 Special arrangements should be made to assure that building security is provided during these periods.
-Access to the campus by community college or non-community college organizations during periods the College is not in scheduled operation is provided by reserving the facilities through the vice president of administrative, financial, and information technology services.
-Procedures for using College facilities are set forth in the Colleges Facilities Utilization Policy.
+Access to the campus by community college or non-community college organizations during periods the College is not in scheduled operation is provided by reserving the facilities through the vice president of administrative, financial, and information technology services or his designee.
+Procedures for using College facilities are set forth in the Colleges Facilities Usage Policy.

-Employees are issued keys by the vice president of administrative, financial, and information technology services for access to buildings.
-An employee who loans any building key to another employee is responsible for any misuse or breach of security resulting from the transfer.
-Keys should not be transferred from one employee to another nor should any building key be duplicated without authorization.
-The transfer of keys among employees, the replacement of lost keys, and the distribution of new keys is the responsibility of the vice president of administrative, financial, and information technology services.
+Employees are issued keys and photo ID badges by the facility services and campus police and security departments, as designated by the vice president of administrative, financial, and information technology services, for access to various rooms, buildings, or campuses.
+An employee who loans any building key or ID badge to another employee is responsible for any misuse or breach of security resulting from the transfer.
+Keys and ID badges should never be transferred from one employee to another, nor should any building key ever be duplicated without authorization.

 F. Campus Security Authority and Jurisdiction